Edinburgh Napier University: Research and knowledge transfer

 The Scottish Institute for Policing Research (SIPR), a collaboration between Police Scotland, the Scottish Police Authority, and 14 Scottish universities is currently hosted by Edinburgh Napier University.

 In September 2018, Edinburgh Napier partnered with Blockpass, a blockchain-based self-sovereign identity protocol, to launch the Blockpass Identity Lab (BIL) - a research lab focused around cryptography and blockchain technology.
 The lab is intended to lead to the development of various blockchain applications for use in identity solutions.

-Transnational education (TNE)

-Edinburgh Napier has partnerships to deliver courses with higher education institutions around the world and is the largest UK provider of higher education in Hong Kong.
-TNE partnerships are currently in place with institutions in: